Battle of Aleppo (2012–2016): Casualties

-With over four years of fighting, the battle of Aleppo represents one of the longest sieges in modern warfare, which left an estimated 31,183 people dead, almost a tenth of the overall Syrian war casualties at the time.
+With over four years of fighting, the Battle of Aleppo left at least 31,273 people dead, almost a tenth of the overall Syrian war casualties at the time.
 The Violations Documentation Center in Syria assessed the death toll.
 According to its records, between 19 July 2012 and 15 December 2016 there were 22,633 adult male deaths (73%), 2,849 adult female deaths (9.2%), 3,773 child male deaths (12.2%) and 1,775 child female deaths (5.7%).
 23,604 or 76% of all fatalities were civilians, while only 7,406 or 24% were military deaths.
 Causes of death were explosions (910 deaths), shelling (6,384 deaths), field execution (1,549 deaths), shooting (9,438 deaths), warplane bombardment (11,233 deaths), chemical and toxic gas attacks (46 deaths) and others.

+Including both civilians and combatants combined, the casualties are between 35,000 and 45,000.
+According to a report by Action on Armed Violence, there were an average 22.9 civilians deaths per casualty-causing airstrike in Aleppo, the highest in modern times.

 The pro-opposition monitoring group the Syrian Observatory for Human Rights (SOHR) gave a similar number: it registered that 1,612 days of fighting for Aleppo left 21,452 civilians dead.
 Among them were 5,261 children under the age of 18 and 2,777 women over the age of 18.

 The Syrian Network for Human Rights (SNHR), a pro-opposition non-governmental organization, reported that the Russian bombardments killed at least 1,640 civilians in the Aleppo area: 1,178 civilians died between 30 September 2015 and 1 August 2016, while additional 462 civilians were killed from 19 September 2016 until 30 November 2016.

 The International Committee of the Red Cross (ICRC) has described the fighting as one of the most devastating conflicts in modern times.
 It appealed: "The human cost of the fighting in Aleppo is simply too high.
 We urge all parties to stop the destruction and indiscriminate attacks, and stop the killing".

 The ICRC also said that hundreds of civilians perished through the "indiscriminate shelling of residential areas across Aleppo".
 Several infectious diseases broke out in Aleppo and other areas in Syria during the civil war, including poliomyelitis, measles and cutaneous leishmaniasis.
 Food prices also grew astronomically during the war.
 A kilogram (two pounds) of sugar cost $21 at one point.